 14:30.
 My brother is a medical doctor.
 He spent some time in Ethiopia, working in an orphanage and when he came back, his whole outlook on life had changed.
-He found himself in a complete culture shock and said he could no longer understand that ‘we can live the way we do in Europe’.
-He was right.
-We do live in a part of the world where we have enough, some living in abundance even whereas others out there were not as lucky.
-Not everyone is lucky enough to be born in an affluent part of the world.
-At the end of the day it’s just lottery, right?
+He said he could no longer understand that ‘we can live the way we do in Europe’ and he was right.
+We do live in a part of the world where we have enough, but not everyone is lucky enough to be born in this affluent part of the world.
+It’s just lottery, right?

 ( Joseph is a press officer at the European Commission and is talking here about PROJECT-E, a project he has set up with his brothers in Ethiopia , with the aim of setting up sustainable ways for the education of young underprivileged women.